michaeluno/responsive-column-widgets/readme.txt

 <h4>Show Responsive Columns in Posts with Widgets</h4>
 Do you want to arrange widgets horizontally?
 If so, this plugin may be the solution for you.

-Add desired widgets to the custom scrollbar the plugin creates and set up an auto-insert.
+Add desired widgets to the custom sidebar the plugin creates and set up an auto-insert.

 If you are a developer and looking for an easy way to render some outputs in responsive columns, this plugin will be handy.
 Pass your arrays to the plugin filter.
 Then the plugin will take care of it for you.